rcgsheffield/urban_flows/defra_sos_kvp/README.md

 ### Retrieving metadata

-By running `python metadata.py --met` the code will iterate over the sampling points specified in `settings.SAMPLING_FEATURES` and download the metadata for all the relevant stations.
+By running `python metadata.py --meta` the code will iterate over the sampling points using a geographical filter and download the metadata for all the relevant stations.
 Asset configuration files will be generated in the `assets/` directory.

+### Spatial filtering

+The bounding box used for spatial filtering is defined using a GeoJSON file specified in `settings.BOUNDING_BOX`.
+This file should contain a GeoJSON polygon definition for a rectangle covering the region of interest.

 ## Issues